demetreades/win10guide/README.md

 # Getting Started

-The guide's state is **work in progress**, you will might find inside old deprecated stuff and **lots of mistakes**, ill try to have it clean and up to date, any recommendation welcomed.
+The guide's state is **work in progress**, you will might find inside old deprecated stuff and **lots of mistakes**, ill try to have it clean and up to date, any recommendations welcomed.

 <br>